 3. Feature container plants with flowers on your porch and in your yard.
 Add instant color in your landscape with planters filled with annuals.
 Get more container garden inspiration .

 Do: Plant Perennials, Fertilize Hedges, Mulch

 4. Ensure an ever-blooming garden when you purchase and plant flowers every two weeks.
 If you plant perennials, you'll have consistent blooms throughout the season for many years.

 5. Fertilize hedges after pruning.
 Pruning is beneficial, but it can stress plants.
 Give shrubs a dose of a balanced organic fertilizer to help them grow.

 6. Apply a layer of mulch to exposed ground to suppress weeds.
 Bare ground is an invitation to weeds, Beyers says.
 A blanket of mulch like shredded bark or pine straw will make it difficult for weeds to flourish.
 Mulch gives a tidy look to a garden bed, too.

-10. Do: Keep your tools sharp and clean.
+10. Keep your tools sharp and clean.
 Working with sharp tools is important.
-Try this project to keep your garden tools clean: fill a metal bucket with sand and pour in linseed oil.
-Rinse off tools, plunge into bucket several times, wipe and dry.
+Try this project to keep your garden tools clean: Fill a metal bucket with sand and pour in linseed oil.
+Rinse off tools, plunge into the bucket several times, wipe and dry.

-4. Don't: Spray insecticides unless you see insects and identify them as pests.
-Insecticides are not preventative, and your pest may turn out to be a beneficial.
-Identify insects with the problem solver tool.
+4. Don't spray insecticides unless you see insects and identify them as pests.
+Insecticides are not preventative, and your pest may turn out to be beneficial.